Extremely Loud & Incredibly Close (film): Plot

 Oskar then notices a phone number for an estate sale circled on the back of a newspaper clipping of his father's.
-He dials the number and reaches a surprised Abby, who takes Oskar to meet her ex-husband William.
-William realizes Oskar's key is the one he has been looking for, left to him by his own deceased father in the vase, unbeknownst to him when he sold it to Thomas at the estate sale.
-Oskar confides that on the day of the attacks, he was home when the phone rang a sixth time, but was too afraid to answer.
-After witnessing the tower collapse on TV as the phone call cut off, he replaced the answering machine so his mother would never find out.
+When he dials the number, he reaches a surprised Abby, who takes Oskar to meet her ex-husband William.
+William realizes that Oskar's key is the one he has been looking for, which had been left to him in the vase by his own now deceased father, unbeknownst to him when he gave away the vase to Thomas at the estate sale.

+Oskar confides to William that on the day of the attacks, he was home when the phone rang a sixth time, but was too afraid to answer.
+After witnessing the tower collapse on TV as the phone call cut off, he bought a replacement answering machine so his mother would never find out.
 He leaves the key with William, but runs away from Abby, distraught.

-Back in his room, he proceeds to destroy the material from his search, until his mother reveals to him that she had been aware of all his outings, and had gone ahead of him to meet all the Blacks to prepare them for his visit.
-Finally realizing how much his mother cares about him, he accepts his father's death and writes letters to all the people he met to thank them for their kindness, including his grandfather, who returns to live with his grandmother.
-He gives his mother his scrapbook from his adventures filled with pop-ups and pull tabs, titled "Extremely Loud and Incredibly Close".
+Back in his room, Oskar proceeds to destroy the material from his search, until his mother reveals to him that she had been aware of all his outings, and had gone ahead of him to meet all the Blacks to prepare them for his visit.
+Finally realizing how much his mother cares about him, he accepts his father's death and writes letters to all the people he met to thank them for their kindness.
+This includes his grandfather, who he asks to return home, which he does, to live with his grandmother.
+Oskar gives his mother his scrapbook from his adventures filled with pop-ups and pull tabs, titled "Extremely Loud and Incredibly Close".

-Soon after, Oskar visits a spot in Central Park he and his father frequented, and looking underneath his father's favorite swing, finds a message from his father, congratulating him for finishing what would have been their final expedition, giving Oskar the closure he desperately needed.
+Soon after, Oskar visits a spot in Central Park he and his father frequented, and looking underneath his father's favorite swing, finds a message from his father.
+He congratulates him for finishing what would have been their final expedition, giving Oskar the closure he desperately needed.